wellesley-cs230/wellesley-cs230.github.io/hw8.md

 ## How to submit your Work

 When done, submit the `LinkedQueue.java`, `CircularArrayQueue.java` and `Qtest.java` files along with the `QtestTesting.txt` transcript of your solutions.
 Include the PDF or PNG of your design.

-* And remember to edit the @author and @version fields of your javadoc!
+And remember to edit the @author and @version fields of your javadoc!

-**Good luck!**